 Within my project funded by my Wallenberg Scholar Grant (2020-25) I lead a cross-disciplinary team researching how disabilities affect people's ageing and health in Swedish society across time.

 My research is mainly based on parish registers digitized by the Demographic Data Base (DDB).
-These registers are also used in my current research project funded by the European Research Council (ERC Consolidator Grant, DISLIFE-647125) where I am analyzing disabled people's life courses and opportunity structures in 19th- and 20th-century Sweden.
-As I have gained knowledge in theories and methods developed in statistics, demography, geography, sociology and criminology and gender studies, my historical research have received an interdisciplinary profile.
+These registers are also used in my current DISTIME project funded by my Wallenberg Scholar Grant (MAW 2019.0003) where I lead a team researching disabled individuals' life and ageing in Swedish society and populations from the 1800s until today.
+In 2016-21, I led a disability project financed by the European Research Council (ERC Consolidator Grant, no. 64725).
+My historical research have received an interdisciplinary profile, as I have gained knowledge in theories and methods developed in statistics, demography, geography, sociology, gender studies and the field of disability studies.

-As a teacher I am interested in history didactic issues, in particular the use of digitized sources and what consequences it brings for students and their teachers.
-I have extensive experience teaching history at al levels.
-Presently and due to my ERC Grant, I primarily conduct disability research beside supervising PhD students.
+I have extensive experience teaching history at al levels and the supervision of students.
+Presently and due to my grants funded by the Wallenberg Foundation and the European Research Council, I primarily conduct disability research beside supervising PhD students.
 During the period 2011 to 2015, I was Deputy Dean at the Faculty of Arts.

 My historical demographic research is characterized by a gender perspective that has followed me since I as student examined men and women's emigration to America from my home municipallity Kisa in southern Östergötland.
 I discovered not only how information-rich parish registers are, but also the benefits with combining them with other sources, not least the letters US immigrants from Kisa sent home.
 A mix of sources are also used in my thesis (2003), which investigates gendered migration motives and migration patterns in Sundsvall 1840-1892.
 The use of different data further characterizes my analyses of the life of criminal men and women, and of urban women, their family and work.